Our work centers around working with remarkable organizations across Greater Hartford County

 Summit Adaptive Sports is a nonprofit organization that provides access and instruction in outdoor sports including alpine skiing and snowboarding to individuals with acquired or developmental disabilities.

-For the 2024 grant cycle, OAH Stride is supporting Summit Adaptive Sports' Get Out On The Trails program.
+For the 2024 grant cycle, OAH Stride supported Summit Adaptive Sports' Get Out On The Trails program.
 This innovative program introduces individuals with disabilities and their families to outdoor experiences through adaptive equipment and support services

 New Horizons Village

 New Horizons Village provides housing and support services for people with physical disabilities who want to live in a community that maximizes opportunities for independent, self-directed living.
-New Horizons will partner with Gaylord Sports Association to bring a Boccia ball program to New Horizons Village.
+New Horizons partnered with Gaylord Sports Association to bring a Bocci ball program to New Horizons Village.
 Individuals of all abilities can participate and New Horizons plans to utilize ramps and head pointers that will assist athletes with physical disabilities.

 Riverfront Recapture